 With high blood pressure, the problem is simply too much pressure.
 Exposing the delicate filtering portion of kidneys to blood that is moving too hard and fast causes scarring, which damages the kidneys.
 This results in a loss of kidney function, leading to chronic kidney disease or eventually kidney failure.4

 The bottom line is that the best way to prevent kidney damage and failure is to treat and prevent diabetes and high blood pressure.

-Fortunately, there’s good news: diabetes and high blood pressure can be greatly improved, and even reversed with a low-carb lifestyle.
+Fortunately, there’s good news: diabetes and high blood pressure can be greatly improved and – to some extent – reversed with a low-carb lifestyle.

 When diabetes and high blood pressure are controlled or even reversed, the long-term damage those conditions cause to the kidneys can be slowed or prevented completely.